m0j0r1s1n/python_tools/README.md

 the "rinse and repeat" method I did in previous occupations so I think it is about time I put all the little (I mean that) fragments off knowledege together.

-I was doing a very easy challenge on HTB just recently and it got to the flag.
+I was doing a very easy challenge on HTB just recently and I got to the flag.
-The flag happened to be a string of Base64 but reversed so I stuffed into an online tool and got the challenge complete.
-I knew when I was doing this I could produce a tool in Python to do this so went back and with the help if Google crested a tool that worked.
+The flag happened to be a string of Base64 but reversed so I stuffed it into an online tool and got the challenge complete.
+I knew when I was doing this I could produce a tool in Python to do this so went back and with the help of Google created a tool that worked.

+---

 ### <samp>The Base64 Encoded Reverse String Converter.</samp>